Using the best science to find answers

 Each type of RECOVER study has a specific protocol.

 As part of the protocols, people taking part in RECOVER studies may have different tests or measurements depending on their personal health, their symptoms, and their past experiences.
+Clinical trial studies also test different types of treatments for their effects on Long COVID.

 RECOVER research protocols may change when researchers learn more about post-acute sequelae of SARS-CoV-2 (PASC).
-Changes to the research protocols will be listed in the latest versions of the protocol and posted to the RECOVER website.
+Changes to the research protocols will be listed in the latest versions of the protocol and posted to their RECOVER website.

 Adult Study Protocol: Understanding the Long-Term Impact of COVID in Adults